 SMSFs require that every member of the fund is also a trustee of the fund, so that every person with a stake in the fund is able to participate in making decisions.
 If you do not make a binding nomination to the SMSF, it is up to the discretion of the trustees of the fund as to how to distribute your entitlements when you die (now known as the ‘death benefit’), provided the death benefit is distributed to a qualifying beneficiary.

-Further judgments of the New South Wales Supreme Court over the next few years may help determine conclusively whether reversionary pensions will jump over the notional estate hurdle.
+Further judgments of the New South Wales Supreme Court may help determine conclusively whether reversionary pensions will jump over the notional estate hurdle.

 Summary for SMSFs